erannuc/germline_pipeline_v7/README.md

 ## Detect positions with variability based on individual case and control samples <a name="samples_analysis"></a>

-The following script uses the slurm grid to create lists of positions with suspected variability, based on individual case and control samples.
-See lists of samples which were used in the v4 analysis in this directory
+The following script uses the slurm grid to create lists of positions with observed variability, based on individual case and control samples.
+See lists of samples which were used in the v7 analysis in this directory

 ```
-python slurm_detect_variants_v4.py -outdir [output directory] -c [control_pool_samples_file] -t [case_pool_samples_file]
+python slurm_detect_variants_v7.py -outdir [output directory] -c [control_pool_samples_file] -t [case_pool_samples_file]
 ```
 Note the slurm script call the following script in the grid:

 ```
-detect_variants_v4.py
+detect_variants_v7.py
 ```
 in parallel fashion for each chunk of bases.
 The case and control samples are hard coded in the arguments section of detect_variants_v4.py and are currently:

 ```
-control_samples_v4.txt
+control_samples_v7.txt
-case_samples_v4.txt
+case_samples_v7.txt
 ```

-In version 4 analysis (Oct 2023), the following command was applied:
+In version 7 analysis (Dec 2023), the following command was applied:

 ```
 python slurm_detect_variants_v4.py -outdir /data/users/erane/germline/variants_genotypes_v4